 Let me state right off that while you can bring a tripod to the Galapagos, you won't always be able to use it.
 There are a number of reasons for this, but the real problem is that your land time is generally only a small fraction of the day—using a tripod on a boat doesn't always work (the boat is rocking, so it'll only steady the view of things on the boat), and you don't want to be grappling with your tripod if your tour group is moving quickly on a visitation site, as sometimes is the case.

 The animals don’t make using a tripod easy, either.
-While some, like the blue-footed boobies and the marine iguanas, will seemingly sit forever in one position with little concern about what you’re up to, others aren’t likely to stay put for long.
+While some—such as the blue-footed boobies and the marine iguanas, will seemingly sit forever in one position with little concern about what you’re up to—others aren’t likely to stay put for long.
 Some, like the lava lizards, snakes, and finches, may have moved even before you can raise your camera to your eyes.

 But a big important thing is this: much of what you'll be shooting is on the ground.
 Literally.
 More often than not I find myself laying prone to get a shot.
 A tripod wouldn't help; a ground pod might.